Houseboats and Shikaras

 The Houseboat Tradition

-In the19th century the boat-dwelling community in Srinagar startet building luxury versions of their own homes to cater to visitors.
+In the 19th century the English boat-dwelling community in Srinagar startet building luxury versions of their own homes to cater the demands of the many visitors.
+In those days the settlers were not allowed to buy land in Srinagar and the houseboat tradition developed.
 The houseboats carry names like "H.B.
 Duke Well", "Silver Stereet", "New Pala Palace" which clearly refers to the English settlers.
-The settlers were not able to buy land in Srinagar and developed therefor the houseboat tradition further.

 This has during time developed into a well organized houseboat hotel business, where you can rent a room or a whole boat.
 Many Indian tourists stay here in the summer, as the climate is plesant and the surroudings offer many possiblities for interesting seightseeing.